 We had been contemplating taking Esmé with us on our honeymoon for ages but we couldn’t make our mind up.
 I mean, who wouldn’t want to take their little one to Italy?
 Travel Mad Dad was pretty keen for a child-free break whereas I had been working a lot in the run up to our wedding and hadn’t seen her for ages, so that was the deciding factor in the end.
 The decision was made only a week before our wedding and was all a little rushed to say the least.
 I looked at a map of Italy and booked a flight into Venice and out of Rome, possibly a little ambitious.
 We made no other plans and just thought we would wing it.
 Sometimes we are a little delusional and think ‘ah we’ll be grand’ (in my Irish accent).
 Everything always works out in the end but it’s not always the easiest route.
 Basically our biggest lesson from this trip was we needed to do a little more planning.
 Based on our wins and losses we have come up with some top tips.

 Map your route according to the time available

 We had eight days to play with for our trip.
 We decided to fly into Venice.
 From there we went to Florence, Paradu Eco Resort in Tuscany on the coast, Cinque Terre, San Marino and Rome.
 (You can check out our review of the Paradu Eco Resort here.)
 We probably could have done with an extra couple of days for relaxation purposes at the end of our journey in Rome.
 Otherwise the ground covered was okay with Esmé.
-We had originally wanted to make it as far as the Amalfi Coast but once we started the journey, we realised that was too far and settled for Rome as our last stop.
+We had originally wanted to make it as far as the Amalfi Coast but once we started the journey, we realized that was too far and settled for Rome as our last stop.

 Buy an inter-railing ticket and book seats in advance